 Service from the winning Supplier to Liberty shall terminate at HE 2400 ET on the dates specified in the table found in Section 2.3 – Load Blocks.

 Individual customers taking Energy Service from Liberty may terminate the service at any time.
-Terminations may include, but not be limited to:, (i) a customer’s taking competitive service from a competitive supplier; (ii) disconnection of service by Liberty in accordance with regulations and procedures approved by the NHPUC; or (iii) closing of a customer’s account.
+Terminations may include, but not be limited to: (i) a customer’s taking competitive service from a competitive supplier; (ii) disconnection of service by Liberty in accordance with regulations and procedures approved by the NHPUC; or (iii) closing of a customer’s account.
 Liberty’s procedures provide for customers electing to terminate such service to be switched to their successor service on their normal cycle meter reading date following the date that Liberty receives notification of such switch.
 However, there may be circumstances which might require a customer to be terminated “off-cycle”.
 In such a case, the customer will be terminated from Energy Service on a date to be determined by Liberty.

 4.3 Delivery Points